What Two Factors Determine the Quality of Digital Audio?

 For the everyday listener, these advances translate into more flexible listening experiences.
 A single subscription could provide a “high‑fidelity” mode for audiophiles, a “balanced” mode for mobile data constraints, and an “immersive” mode for home theater setups—all using the same underlying encoded data but with different decoding strategies that exploit the flexibility of modern codecs.
 This tiered approach respects the diverse capabilities of consumer hardware while still pushing the envelope of what digital audio can achieve.

-The bottom line: the evolution of sampling rate and bit depth will be guided by a single, timeless question: How can we preserve the emotional intent of the creator while making the listening experience as natural and engaging as possible?
+In the long run, the evolution of sampling rate and bit depth will be guided by a single, timeless question: How can we preserve the emotional intent of the creator while making the listening experience as natural and engaging as possible?
 Technical specifications are merely the scaffolding; the true measure of success lies in whether the listener feels the music as the artist intended, regardless of the underlying numbers.
-By continuing to align engineering choices with human perception, the digital audio ecosystem can confirm that the next generation of sound will be both technically impressive and emotionally resonant.
+By continuing to align engineering choices with human perception, the digital audio ecosystem can check that the next generation of sound will be both technically impressive and emotionally resonant Not complicated — just consistent..